The Oesophagus

 Abdominal

-The abdominal oesophagus is supplied by the left gastric artery (a branch of the coeliac trunk) and left inferior phrenic artery.
-This part of the oesophagus has a mixed venous drainage via two routes:
+The abdominal oesophagus is supplied by branches of the left gastric artery (from the coeliac trunk) and the left inferior phrenic artery.

-• To the portal circulation via left gastric vein
+• Into the portal circulation via left gastric vein

-• To the systemic circulation via the azygous vein.
+• Into the systemic circulation via the azygous vein.

 Innervation